 - USDC is audited monthly by one of the world’s leading accounting firms.
 Since USDC's inception, Circle has released monthly audits via Grant Thornton, one of the world's leading accounting firms.
 The audits prove that users can access the equivalent amount of fiat-backed reserves as the total circulatory USDC supply.

-- USDC is regulated by the Financial Crimes Enforcement Network in the U.S. As a provider of financial products and services, Circle is a legally recognized business in the U.S. As a result, it's regulated by the Financial Crimes Enforcement Network (FinCEN), which aims to combat financial fraud.
+- USDC is registered with the Financial Crimes Enforcement Network in the U.S. As a provider of financial products and services, Circle is a legally recognized business in the U.S. As a result, it's registered with the Financial Crimes Enforcement Network (FinCEN), which aims to combat financial fraud.

-- It’s quicker and easier to send USD through USDC than through a bank.
+- It’s quicker to send USD through USDC than through a bank.
 The key benefit of USDC is that it makes it possible to exchange crypto without requiring users to transfer fiat currency in and out of cryptocurrency exchanges.
-Sending USDC is quicker than sending fiat currency since payments happen instantly, and it's possible to do so around the clock.
-In fact, its minimal transaction fees make it cost-effective.
+Sending USDC is quicker than sending fiat currency since payments happen near-instantly, and it's possible to do so around the clock.
+Also, depending on the network where USDC resides, it may be more cost-effective.

 - It’s NOT decentralized.
-Unlike cryptocurrencies such as Bitcoin and Ether, USDC is issued by a centralized authority that must answer to the government.
-If the government decides action is required against a USDC holder, all their crypto will be frozen.
-This has led to recent drama with the potential freezing of assets, which interact with crypto mixer Tornado Cash.
+Unlike cryptocurrencies such as Bitcoin and Ether, USDC is issued by a centralized authority that must adhere to regulations.
+If a regulatory body decides action is required against a USDC holder, all their crypto may be frozen.
+For example, somes users that interacted with the crypto mix Tornado Cash saw their assets frozen.

 How to use USDC

 USDC can be used via two methods.
 If you want to buy USDC, you’ll have to convert your fiat currency into crypto.
-Alternatively, you can convert your USDC into fiat currency.
+You can also convert your USDC into fiat currency.

 Converting your fiat currency into USDC